18if/18if.github.io/_posts/2017-11-05-This-is-my-second-post.md

 layout: post
 title: "Post Two"
 date: 2017-11-05
-excerpt_separator: <!--more-->
 ---
-Somebody once <!--more-->told me the world is gonna roll me I ain't the sharpest tool in the shed
+Somebody once told me the world is gonna roll me
+I ain't the sharpest tool in the shed
 She was looking kind of dumb with her finger and her thumb In the shape of an "L" on her forehead